fluxrider/playlist_shuffle/README.md

 In the wild, it is common for music players to have a *Random* or *Shuffle* feature.
 In VLC Media Player [1] 3.0.4 on a Linux desktop, the behavior of the *Random* toggle is like the **Shuffle** algorithm described below, where the same song can be heard twice in a row at the looping boundaries.

+At the time of writing, The Parole Media Player (xfce's player) prevents playing the same song twice in a row, and also tries not to play any of the last three songs heard (when possible).
+Aside from this small history, it is **stateless**.

 TODO look at more players out there.

 # Algorithms